Kennecott's North Ore Shoot

 After 1985-1986 the vertical shaft accessing the North Ore Shoot, along with the former Anaconda Carr Fork mine (sold to Kennecott in 1985), were abandoned and allowed to flood.
 The shaft was sealed at the top and the headframe was removed.
 The site was used as part of the overall waste rock dumping grounds.

-The new vertical shaft, 28 feet in diameter and 240 feet high, connected with the existing shaft, 20 feet in diameter, previously completed to a depth of 3,089 feet in 1983.
+The new vertical shaft was 28 feet in diameter and connected the new shaft collar with the old shaft collar, 240 feet below.
+The old shaft was 20 feet in diameter, and was previously completed to a depth of 3,089 feet in 1983.
 The copper and gold deposit had been initially explored in the early 1980s with 12,300 feet of horizontal tunnels, known as "drifts," along with continuing to drill exploration holes.

-The recovery of the North Ore Shoot vertical shaft in 2007-2008 included a new headframe, which, as of June 2021, remains on the site near the 6190 truck shop.
+The recovery of the North Ore Shoot vertical shaft in 2007-2008 included a new headframe, which, as of June 2021, remained on the site near the 6190 truck shop, and adjacent to the new pit crusher completed in 2021.

 Timeline